jordibruin/kAFAssistantErrors/README.md

 # Errors

-209
 216 - The operation couldn’t be completed.

-Trying out the format:
+Still trying to find out the format:

-# Error code number
-# LocalizedError string
+## 216 - The operation couldn’t be completed.

 Cause:
 Explanation of why it happens